pcwu2022/Obsidian-Vault/Startup/Nouns/Values.md

 3. **Respect each other:** Google fosters a culture of collaboration, open communication, and support among team members, regardless of their position or background.
 ### Apple:

-Apple’s company values are centered around six main principles:
+[[Apple]]’s company values are centered around six main principles:

 1. **Accessibility:** Apple designs products to be usable by as many people as possible, including those with disabilities.
 2. **Education:** The company supports and invests in educational programs to empower learners and educators with technology.